saturn597/RPN/README.md

 `1.000000`

-An easy way to describe the results of these kinds of words follows this format:
+Here's an abbreviated way of describing the effect of `dup` and `swap`, based on a Forth convention for comments:

-(stack before) -- (stack after)
+word: (stack before) -- (stack after)

-Using this format, swap and dup can be described like this:

 `dup`: x1 -- x1 x1

 `swap`: x1 x2 -- x2 x1

-In addition to `dup` and `swap`, RPN has several other stack manipulation words built in.
-They can be described as follows:
+This notation provides an easy way to describe several other stack manipulation words built into RPN:

 `drop`: x1 --